HL7/fhircast-docs/input/pagecontent/2-5-EventNotification.md

  As with all FHIRcast events, [`SyncError`](3-2-1-SyncError.html) events are distributed only to Subscribers which have subscribed to them.

 Upon communicating a `SyncError` resulting from an unresponsive Subscriber, the Hub SHALL unsubscribe the Subscriber.
+A subscriber should be considered unresponsive following a non-zero number of consective Hub-generated syncerrors.

 The Hub SHALL NOT generate [`SyncError`](3-2-1-SyncError.html) events in the following situations: